habi/acinar-analysis-manuscript/manuscript.md

 with the median of the normalized acinus volumes at exactly 0.50.
 This result let us speculate that acinar growth is not constant during lung development.
 It seems that some acini increase their volume faster than others.
-As a result we speculate that an increased percentage of acini is somehow dormant at day 4-21, while at day 60 most of the acini reached their ﬁnal volume.
+As a result we speculate that an increased percentage of acini is somehow dormant at day 4-21, while at day 60 most of the acini reached their final volume.

 Figure 5: Normalized acinar volumes.
 The spread of the volumes is small early in the development and skewed towards the lower end of the volumes.
 At day 60, the median is exactly in the middle of the